LunarKnights/SirDigsAlot/lk_base/README.md

 This is the package that connects the control inputs from the nodes in lk\_control to actual hardware (or gazebo).
 The lk\_control will connect to the `ControllerManager` created in this package, and spawn controllers to connect ROS control topics (like cmd\_vel) to the hardware.
 The corresponding ROS documentation is [here](http://wiki.ros.org/ros_control).
-Also, joint and actuator will be used interchangeably through the rest of this README; both basically refer to a thing on the robot that moves and that we have some control over.

-## Things already implemented

-- Base framework so that stuff can be added more easily

-## TODOs

-- [ ] Add all the actuators used on the robot (Feb + 1 week)
-  - [ ] Connect the actuators to the actual hardware (March + 0 weeks)
-    - [x] Add timeouts/estop features (March + 3 weeks)
-- [ ] Add all sensors (Feb + 2 weeks)
-- [ ] Make sure ROS dependencies are correct (Feb + 1 week)

-### Add all the actuators
-So currently this package only registers joints for the base of the robot.
-We need to add joints for the whole rest of it.
-Go bother Dan or some other mechanical people to get an accurate idea of where all the actuators are, how many there are, and what they'll do.
-Then
-- [ ] Document all the joints by adding a section to this README about them (25 points)
-- [ ] Add the joints to `src/lw_hardware.h` and register them in `LKHardware::registerInterfaces()` (50 points)

 ### Connect the actuators to the motor controllers
 Right now all this package does is provide a place for controllers to put their commands and get their sensor data from.